Charles Stanley: Personal life

-Charles F Stanley has a daughter named Becky, whom Stanley has occasionally mentioned in his sermons.
-Stanley's son, Andy, is the pastor of North Point Community Church in nearby Alpharetta, Georgia.

-In addition to his work in Christian ministry, Stanley is an avid photographer.
-Much of his photographic work is featured in the In Touch magazine, as well as in other materials printed by the ministry, such as the In Touch wall and desk calendars.
+Stanley had a daughter named Becky.
+Stanley's son, Andy, is the pastor of North Point Community Church in nearby Alpharetta.
+In addition to his work in Christian ministry, Stanley was an avid photographer.
+Much of his photographic work is featured in the In Touch magazine, as well as in other materials printed by the ministry including the In Touch wall and desk calendars.

-Stanley's wife of more than 40 years, Anna J. Stanley, filed for divorce on June 22, 1993, following their separation in spring of 1992.
+Anna J. Stanley was married to Charles Stanley Jr. for more than 40 years; she filed for divorce on June 22, 1993, after they separated in the spring of 1992.
 The two of them agreed that Anna would amend the lawsuit to seek a legal separation instead ("separate maintenance"), while seeking reconciliation.
 She again filed for divorce on March 20, 1995.
-Even though this was not the end of the marriage, the Moody Radio Network station in Atlanta (then-WAFS) took Stanley's daily broadcast off the air during that time, as managers concluded that there was no sign of reconciliation.
+The Moody Radio Network station in Atlanta (then-WAFS) took Stanley's daily broadcast off the air during the time, as managers concluded that there was no sign of reconciliation.
 The Stanleys were legally separated at the time that divorce papers were filed for the last time on February 16, 2000.
 A judge signed the final divorce decree on May 11, 2000.

 Their divorce caused a minor controversy in the Southern Baptist Convention.
-The matter was complicated by reports that Stanley had said he would resign as pastor if he became divorced.
-At the time of their separation, he stated that he did not believe that it would result in divorce; however, when it did, the members of his church overwhelmingly voted to keep him on as pastor.
+The matter was complicated by reports that Stanley had said he would resign as pastor if he got divorced.
+At the time of their separation, he said he did not believe it would result in divorce; however after he was divorced, the members of his church overwhelmingly voted to keep him as their pastor.
 According to First Baptist Atlanta's bylaws, Stanley was allowed to remain as pastor as long as he did not remarry.

-Anna J. Stanley died on November 10, 2014.
+Anna Stanley died on November 10, 2014.

+A close friend of Moral Majority founder Jerry Falwell, Stanley served on the organization's board.

+Death

+Stanley died at his home in Atlanta on April 18, 2023, at age 90.
+No cause of death was released.